id6/id6-docs/docs/configuration/environment.md

 **Description**:

-URL of your app terms of service
+URL of your terms of service

 ## ID6\_PORT